ga-wdi-boston/orientation/README.md

 ## Staff Introductions

 Majority of your experiences in the program workspace will have you interact with the consultants, production, outcomes and operations teams.
-However, there are addition departments working hard, behind the scenes, to ensure your experience along with that of future programs are the best they possibly can be.
+However, there are additional departments working hard, behind the scenes, to ensure your experience along with that of future programs are the best they possibly can be.
-This portion will allow you to meet some addition friendly faces that you will see around campus.
+This portion will allow you to meet some additional friendly faces that you will see around campus.
 This includes:

 -   Senior Leadership